The Cost of Editing & How to Stay in Your Budget

 This means you get both big-picture editing and word- and sentence-level editing in one round.
 However, since the editor is doing both types at the same time, the quality does go down.

-This is the most expensive option listed, but it is still a budget option, as you are reducing the number of rounds you have to pay for.
+This is the a more-exptions option, but it’s still a budget option, as you’re reducing the number of rounds you have to pay for.

 The advantage of this option is you get professional eyes on your manuscript for all types of editing.
 You aren’t relying solely on a program, a friend, a critique partner, a beta reader, craft books, or self-editing for any level of edit.

-However, it is impossible for that editor to give you the same quality as they could if they were doing each service in a separate round.
+However, it’s impossible for that editor to give you the same quality as they could if they were doing each service in a separate round.

 My combined package is by far my most popular service, and if the author uses a proofreader afterward, which I always recommend regardless of the amount of editing rounds), then this will reduce the amount of errors further.